Cookie

 1. How to open Command Line on Mac via the Dock

-2. Opening Terminal through the Finder
+2. Opening Terminal through Finder

 4. Basic Terminal Mac shortcuts